A eulogy is a speech given at a memorial service in memory of a person who has died.

 There is only one father in the world.
 There is only one mother in the world.
 But there are many children.
-I have not lost my mother, but I miss her company.
+I have not lost my mother, but I miss her company.”

-Adapted for the liner notes of A Blessing of Tears
+Robert’s eulogy can be read on the liner notes of A Blessing of Tears

 I hope this helps you better understand how to write a eulogy.